Subspace clustering using a symmetric low-rank representation: Introduction

-In this paper, we address the problem of low-rank representation-based robust subspace clustering by introducing a subspace clustering algorithm, a low-rank representation with symmetric constraint (LRRSC).
-LRRSC is inspired by low-rank representation techniques.
+In this paper, we present a low-rank representation with symmetric constraint (LRRSC) method and its variant (eLRRSC) for robust subspace clustering.
 In particular, our motivation is to integrate the symmetric constraint into the low-rankness property of high-dimensional data representation, to learn a symmetric low-rank matrix that preserves the subspace structures of high-dimensional data.
-Figure \ref{fig:graphicalabstracts} shows an intuitive clustering example of three subjects to illustrate our basic idea and its effectiveness.
-By solving the nuclear-norm minimization problem in a simple and efficient way, we can learn a symmetric low-rank matrix.
+By solving the nuclear-norm minimization problem of $Z$ in a simple and efficient way, we can learn a symmetric low-rank matrix.
 For example, given a set of data points, we represent each point as a linear combination of the others, where the low-rank coefficients should be symmetric.
-The symmetric effect of LRRSC guarantees weight consistency for each pair of data points, so that highly correlated data points are represented together.
-We provide a rigorous proof to minimize the nuclear-norm regularized least square problem with a symmetric constraint.
+Low-rank representation techniques often suffer from heavy computational cost when require iterative SVD operations.
+In contrast with these techniques, eLRRSC can obtain a symmetric low-rank representation in a closed form solution, which dramatically reduces the computational complexity.
+To obtain the closed form solution, we provide a proof to minimize the nuclear-norm regularized least square problem with a symmetric constraint.
+Consequently, eLRRSC can be adopted by large-scale subspace clustering problems because of its advantages of computational stability and efficiency.
+Besides, the symmetric effect of LRRSC and eLRRSC guarantees weight consistency for each pair of data points, so that highly correlated data points are represented together.
 As mentioned above, using a symmetric matrix as the input for subspace clustering may negatively affect the performance.
 To overcome this drawback, it is critical to investigate the intrinsically geometrical structure of the memberships of data points preserved in a symmetric low-rank representation, i.e., the angular information of the principal directions of the symmetric low-rank representation.
 This can improve the subspace clustering performance.
 An affinity that encodes the memberships of subspaces can be constructed using the angular information of the normalized rows of ${U^*}$, or columns of $V^{*T}$, obtained from the skinny SVD of the symmetric matrix $Z$, i.e., $Z = {U^*}{\Sigma ^*}{V^{*T}}$.
 With the learned affinity matrix, spectral clustering can segment the data into clusters with the underlying subspaces they are drawn form.
 The proposed algorithm not only recovers the dimensions of each subspace, but also effectively learns a symmetric low-rank representation for the purpose of subspace clustering.
-In contrast to LRR, LRRSC can automatically make a coefficient matrix symmetric, and then it builds a desired affinity for subspace clustering.
+In contrast to LRR, LRRSC and eLRRSC can obtain a coefficient matrix symmetric, and then they builds a desired affinity for subspace clustering.
 Further details will be discussed in Section \ref{sec:LRRSC}.